RareSkills/blog/generate-a-random-number-with-solidity-on-the-blockchain/generate-a-random-number-with-solidity-on-the-blockchain.md

 Chainlink will accept the request and wait a specified number of blocks and call back the contract that requested the random number.
 Chainlink’s algorithm for generating the random number is transparent, so anyone can validate it was created in a fair manner.

-Chainlink cannot do this in on transaction, or a malicious player could revert the transaction if they get an outcome they don’t like.
+Chainlink cannot do this in one transaction, or a malicious player could revert the transaction if they get an outcome they don’t like.

-Due to the possibility of chain reorganization, the application specify that the callback happen further into the future for high value use cases.
+Due to the possibility of chain reorganization, the application should specify that the callback happen further into the future for high value use cases.

 Chainlink initiates the second transaction, so this saves the user the trouble of authorizing a second transaction.
 However, there is a literal price to this convenience, as not only must the user pay the gas cost, they (or the application) must also pay LINK token to use the service.